caiosabadin/notes/sass/tutorial.md

 }
 ```

-In spite of its usefulness, this method sometimes implies the creation of a common selector (``.color-black`` on the previous case) that may be useless throughout the rest of the stylesheet or the mark-up, just so the others selectors might share its properties.
+Despite its usefulness, this method sometimes implies the creation of a common selector (``.color-black`` on the previous case) that may be useless throughout the rest of the stylesheet or the mark-up, just so the others selectors might share its properties.

-Placeholders may be applied to fix this extandable one-time-only selectors issue:
+Placeholders may be applied to fix this one-time-only selectors issue:

 ```scss
 @charset 'utf-8';